Use of Complex Lie Symmetries for Linearization of Systems of Differential Equations - II: Partial Differential Equations: Abstract

 \section{Abstract}

 The linearization of complex ordinary differential equations is studied by extending Lie's criteria for linearizability to complex functions of complex variables.
 It is shown that the linearization of complex ordinary differential equations implies the linearizability of systems of partial differential equations corresponding to those complex ordinary differential equations.
 The invertible complex transformations can be used to obtain invertible real transformations that map a system of nonlinear partial differential equations into a system of linear partial differential equation.
 Explicit invariant criteria are given that provide procedures for writing down the solutions of the linearized equations.
-A few non-trivial examples are mentioned.
+A few nontrivial examples are mentioned.

-\section{Introduction}
+\section{\textbf{Introduction}}

 \qquad The linearization i.e. use of point transformations to convert the nonlinear equations to linear form of real ordinary differential equations (RODEs) was first introduced by Lie \cite{lie}.
 He provided the linearizability criteria for any scalar second order RODE to be point transformable to a linear RODE via invertible maps of both independent and dependent variables.
-He found that the RODE must be at most cubic in the first derivative and that a particular over-determined system of conditions for the coefficients must be satisfied (see e.g., [$10-13],[15]$).
-Tresse \cite{tre} studied the linearization of a second order RODE by looking at the two relative invariants of the equivalence group of transformations, the vanishing of both of which gives the necessary and sufficient conditions for linearization.
+He found that the RODE must be at most cubic in the first derivative and that a particular overdetermined system of conditions for the coefficents that must be satisfied (see e.g., [$10-13],[15]$).
+Tresse \cite{tre} studied the linearization of a second order RODE by looking at the two relative invariants of the equivalence group of transformations, the vanishing of both of which gives the necassary and sufficient conditions for linearization.
 These are equivalent to the Lie conditions \cite{lea}.

 Lie's approach has been extended in many ways.
 The linearization of higher order RODEs and their systems has been discussed by various authors (see e.g., \cite{lea, mah, sar, waf}).
 Further, linearization of PDEs is discussed in \cite{blu, blu1, kum}.
-It is seen that for systems of RODEs, Lie linearizability criteria involves solving more than ten equations simultaneously that become complicated and messy.
+It is seen that for systems of RODEs, Lie linearizability criteria involves is solving more than ten equations simultaneously that become complicated and messy.
 Also, for PDEs and their systems it is highly nontrivial to obtain the transformations that remove nonlinearity in the equations.
-In a companion paper, henceforth called P-I \cite {Ali2}, the Lie linearizability criteria is extended to complex functions of real variables to obtain linearizability criteria for systems of RODEs.